eMuseum API

 Responses

-All responses follow the HTT protocol and include a which determines the content of the response.
+All responses follow the HTT protocol and include a status code which determines the content of the response.

 Formats